 What Are the Symptoms of Phimosis?

 Every case of phimosis is somewhat different, therefore the signs and symptoms of the condition can also be unique to the child.
+The bottom line is if you sense any discomfort from your child in his genitals, then it’s best to have it checked by a medical professional.
 In all instances, however, several of the most common warning signs indicative of a tight foreskin include:

 • Inability to retract the foreskin (partially) by the age of three